 Basemap layers are flexible and easy to manage.
 They manage themselves automatically so little work is required to define them in your map documents.
 Essentially, you can add and remove the layers in your basemap layer as needed.

-Leverage caching in ArcGIS
+Leveraging caching in ArcGIS

-ArcGIS Desktop uses a series of caching strategies to reduce the number of round trips to retrieve data, to precompute some GIS results, and to reuse map displays during a session.
+ArcGIS for Desktop uses a series of caching strategies to reduce the number of round trips to retrieve data, to precompute some GIS results, and to reuse map displays during a session.
 There are a number of strategies that can be used.